✔ No account fees or minimums ✔ Up to 4.20% APY

 A growing number of P2P services (also known as person-to-person or peer-to-peer services) allow customers to use an app or website to send money from a bank account, a credit card, or a debit card to someone else.

 You are probably familiar with these apps.
 If you went out with friends for dinner but didn’t have money on you, your pal might pay for the whole meal.
-You could then pay your friend without cash by using Zelle or another app to send them what you owe.
+You could then pay your friend without cash by using an app to send them what you owe.
 These services can possibly provide an answer to the questions, “How to send money instantly to a friend or family member?”

 The set-up, services, and transaction times can vary somewhat from one app to the next.
 Generally, however, they’re easy to use and are typically free, although there may be fees involved (say, to expedite the transfer of funds to a bank account, or when paying using a linked credit card).